lancaster-university/microbit-docs/docs/offline-toolchains.md

 ## Installation on Windows

+There are three methods for building

+- VM: install a VM machine and use Linux method
+- WSL: install [wsl](https://msdn.microsoft.com/da-dk/commandline/wsl/install_guide) and use the linux method
+- native: see below

 ### Install yotta and dependencies

 The first step is to get `yotta` and its dependencies onto your machine, to do this follow the install guide [here](http://docs.yottabuild.org/#installing).